-We all learn in different ways so the pack contains books, film clips, animations, and classroom practice resources to help everyone get to grips with the philosophy and practice of building pupils’ learning habits.
+We all learn in different ways so the pack contains books, posters, animations, and classroom practice resources to help everyone get to grips with the philosophy and practice of building pupils’ learning habits.

 The content ideas are drawn from the well-respected learning-how-to-learn framework created by Professor Guy Claxton.
 This framework incorporates the emotional, social, cognitive and personal responsibility aspects of learning.
 As such it is all-embracing and fits snugly with SEAL and Assessment for Learning.

 The important things

 This blended pack of resources enables the school to

 - Introduce a research-based approach to learning across the school

 - Use a character-based approach to learning to give coherence to the curriculum

 - Feel confident that their plan for developing pupil learning is robust and soundly based.